oa495/Midterm/README.md

 ```
 public void setup() {
   size(640, 480);
-  textAlign(CENTER, CENTER);
   background(0);
   fill(255);
+  textAlign(CENTER, CENTER);
   text("Written with Processing", 320, 240);
 }
 ```
 ***

 ### Educational.
-Also, Game.
+Also, Cool.
 This is an educational adventure through the solar system.
-You get to visit each planet individually and learn something about it, but as with most games, getting there is more than half the fun.
-Good luck avoiding all of the asteroids.
+You get to visit each planet individually and learn something about it.
+But also, space is cool.
+Like, really cool.
+This isn't a factsheet.
+It's a interacive model.
+Have fun.

-### Update 1
-Added the two sketch files that are the basis examples for our game.

-`SolarSystem.pde`

-`NightSky.pde`
+##### Quick note
+You can use the included executables to make your adventure go fullscreen, as was originally intended.
+Processing's present mode is quite buggy, so fullscreen won't work by just trying to run the `.pde` files in Processing.